martbetz/martbetz.github.io/_posts/2024-12-08-screw-that.md

 <hr>

-<b>UPDATE (Dec 13, 2024): HOLD THE FORT!</b> The drivers turned up today, and I’m really not impressed.
+<b>UPDATE (Dec 13, 2024): HOLD THE FORT!</b> The delivery turned up today, and I’m really not impressed.
 As soon as I opened the packaging, I could tell something was up.

-All of the drivers, although in sealed wrapping, weren’t sitting right in the box.
-When I took off the seal, the plastic case sprang open and everthing jumped on the floor.
+None of the drivers, although in sealed wrapping, were correctly seated in their mounting pits.
+When I took off the seal, the plastic case sprang open and everthing spilled on the floor.

 These were purchased from Amazon, but [I wonder if they’re even genuine](https://www.nytimes.com/wirecutter/blog/amazon-counterfeit-fake-products/).
 The tips look good and the case is definately branded, but I’m not so sure of the handles.
 I just can’t trust these; I’ve decided to return them.